 - Immediately pour the warm frosting over the cooled cake and spread evenly.

-- Allow the frosting to cool and set completely before slicing.
+- Allow the frosting to cool a few minutes if adding more chopped candy bars on top, so they “stick” in the frosting instead of slide off, and so they settle in while the frosting thickens more.
+Then allow it to set completely before slicing.
 The top will firm up into a glossy, fudge-like finish.

 Tips